mapmeld/ml/100-days-of-ml.md

 Hope to track progress, and encourage myself to keep some of these different projects moving.

+### 29 September
+Retried Flax parsing dataset... will likely scrap my code, use workig Imagenet example, and adapt from there

 ### 28 September
-Slower day, read some papers
+Slower day, read some papers, FaccT videos

 ### 27 September
 - Confirmed AutoKeras bug is fixed in upcoming release; updated + simplified AutoKeras flowers example